Guidance on small grants fund 2025/26

 What can you apply for?

-Grants of up to £5,000 are available for smaller local VCS organisations who are not already financially supported by the Council or who have received less than £20,000 in support during 2023/24.
+Grants of up to £5,000 are available for smaller local VCS organisations who are not already financially supported by the council or who have received less than £20,000 in support during 2024/25.

 A proportion of the Small Grants Funding will be used to support bids under £2,500.
-This is to provide direct support to smaller scale local activities within our communities
+This is to provide direct support to smaller scale local activities within our communities.
+Bidders should provide evidence on how activities are not already provided within local area.

 Who can apply?